 - Critique the systemic and other issues at the interface between paediatric and adult cancer services, and develop strategies to promote better transition from one to the other

-- Understand adolescent & young adult cancer epidemiology
+- Recognise specific features of adolescent and young adult cancer epidemiology

-- Understand the impact of cancer on adolescent physical and psychosocial development; their sexual and identity development in particular
+- Appraise the impact of cancer on adolescent physical and psychosocial development; their sexual and identity development in particular

-- Explore issues around palliative care, spirituality and the search for meaning
+- Explore issues related to palliative care, spirituality and the search for meaning

-- Development and application of the key skills, attributes and professional capabilities needed to work with young people, families, communities and other professionals in cancer care;
+- Development and application of the key skills, attributes and professional capabilities needed to work with young people, families, communities and other professionals;

-- Integration of critically reflective, evidence-based approaches in the promotion of best practice approaches;
+- Integration of critically reflective, evidence-based approaches to ensure high-quality patient care;

 - Cross-disciplinary learning, solution generation and professional networking in the development of innovative clinical and program responses.